stephanieArmbru/GNAR_models_for_Irish_COVID-19_data/README.md

 The file COVID_Ireland_data_processing.R performs some initial data exploration, the data aggregation to a weekly level and the necessary smoothing for extreme peaks in COVID-19 incidence.
 The COVID-19 networks are constructed and the GNAR models are fit and analysed in the file COVID_Ireland.R.
 The file COVID_Ireland_regulations.R explores GNAR models fitted to the 5 data subsets which are constructed by splitting the original data set according to COVID-19 regulations.

+The file COVID-19_Ireland_simulations.R performs a simulation to further investigate the behaviour of GNAR models.